 • You can cut these into rectangles, circles, or any other shape you like that’s easy for baby to hold.

-• Sit with baby while they such on their biscuit.
+• Sit with baby while they suck on their biscuit.
 Watch for them getting any large pieces into their mouth and remove as needed.

-• Find my full guide to Teething, Baby Led Weaning and my favorite Early Finger Foods for Baby.
+• Find my full guide to Toddler teething, Baby Led Weaning foods and my favorite Early Finger Foods for Baby.

 • You may also like my Master List of Baby Snacks.